IIT-EnergySystemModels/openTEPES/doc/md/Download.md

 - a [static small case study of 9 nodes](https://github.com/IIT-EnergySystemModels/openTEPES/tree/master/openTEPES/cases/9n), the minimal electricity example and the recommended starting point for building a new case,
-- the same 9-node case [stored as a DuckDB file](https://github.com/IIT-EnergySystemModels/openTEPES/tree/master/openTEPES/cases/9n_duckdb) rather than as CSV folders, which is the worked example for the DuckDB input backend and gives identical results.
-It is a different container for the same inputs, not a different system, and it is the only `.duckdb` kept in the repository: generate any other from CSV with the converter in `scripts/openTEPES_DuckDB/`,
+- the same 9-node case [stored as a DuckDB file](https://github.com/IIT-EnergySystemModels/openTEPES/tree/master/openTEPES/cases/9n_duckdb) rather than as CSV folders, the worked example for the DuckDB input backend.
+Same inputs, same results, different container.
+It is the only `.duckdb` kept in the repository; generate any other from CSV with the converter in `scripts/openTEPES_DuckDB/`,
 - the same [9-node case solved with a PTDF network formulation](https://github.com/IIT-EnergySystemModels/openTEPES/tree/master/openTEPES/cases/9n_PTDF), which uses power transfer distribution factors and total transfer capacities instead of the angle-based DC power flow,
 - the same [9-node case coupled with a heat network](https://github.com/IIT-EnergySystemModels/openTEPES/tree/master/openTEPES/cases/9n_heat), which adds heat